-We’re diving into why Maiden Home offers our platform with each of their beds at no additional cost - and why we think this should be an industry standard.
+We’re diving into why Maiden Home offers our foundation with each of their beds at no additional cost - and why we think this should be an industry standard.

-A platform - also called a bunky (or bunkie) board - is an upholstered foundation that lies between your mattress and the structure of your bed frame and provides superior support and weight distribution.
-Platforms come standard in most high-end custom beds, but on lower-end mass-produced styles they have been increasingly replaced with rows of metal or wooden slats.
+A foundation - also called a bunky (or bunkie) board - is an upholstered platform that lies between your mattress and the structure of your bed frame and provides superior support and weight distribution.
+Foundations come standard in most high-end custom beds, but on lower-end mass-produced styles they have been increasingly replaced with rows of metal or wooden slats.

 Slats were first introduced as a cost-savings for companies.
 This made sense given the overall expectation that their customers would not place their mattress directly on the slats - instead opting to place a box spring between mattress and slats.
 This standard practice becomes problematic as Americans began eschewing the box spring, and even worse as we started to favor foam mattresses.

 Most companies will design their beds to have wooden or metal slats that give the illusion of a stable, supportive base for your mattress.
 Unfortunately, because of the space between the slats, the weight distribution of your mattress is thrown off kilter.
 This means a less supportive, less comfortable sleeping experience and contributes to a more rapid degradation of your mattress.

 Moreover, many mattress warranties require a full foundation support system (either a traditional box spring or an even platform) - meaning that if you choose to place your mattress directly on a slatted support base, you may be forfeiting the coverage that you deserve when investing in an oftentimes expensive element of your home.